 These issues can lead people to delay unnecessarily, even in cases where they intend and want to get started on their work.
 However, in the case of the student syndrome, as the deadline for a task approaches, people’s mental state changes in a way that prompts them to finally get to work.

 For example, as the deadline for a school project approaches, the value of the future outcomes that are associated with it becomes clearer, whether it’s the reward of getting a good grade or the punishment of getting a bad one, which can push students to get started.
-Similarly, while a person’s aversiveness toward a task may cause them to procrastinate on it initially, the increased pressure that they experience as the deadline approaches (e.g., due to the increased valuation of the associated outcomes) can become substantial enough that it pushes them to start working on the task, even if their aversion to it hasn’t changed.
+Similarly, while a person’s aversiveness toward a task may cause them to procrastinate on it initially, the increased time pressure that they experience as the deadline approaches (e.g., due to the increased valuation of the associated outcomes) can become substantial enough that it pushes them to start working on the task, even if their aversion to it hasn’t changed.

 Note that a person can display the student syndrome due to a combination of these causes.
 For example, this can happen if someone suffers both from task aversion and abstract goals.